lisa-lumos/Snowflake/04-databases-tables-views.md

 ## Views
 A regular view is a named definition of a query, and can be recursive.
 Views can be used for combining, segregating, and protecting data (by granting privileges on a view, instead of on the underlying tables).
 Can be used for writing modular code and increase code re-use.

+User who have access to standard view can see its definition in show view / query profile.

 ## Secure views
 Both non-materialized and materialized views can be secure.
-Secure views have improved data privacy and data sharing; however, they have performance impacts.
+Secure views have improved data privacy, can be used for data sharing (standard view cannot be shared); however, they have performance impacts.

 Secure view is for data privacy:
 - will not use internal optimizations (so will not expose underlying data by re-ordering predicates, etc)